linode/docs/docs/guides/databases/mysql/sql-security-best-practices/index.md

 - **Scan for startup procs**: an option to scan for automatic execution of stored procedures at Microsoft SQL Server startup time.

-- **Common language runtime (CLR) integration feature**: The CLR provides various functions and services required for program execution, including just-in-time (JIT) compilation, allocating and managing memory, enforcing type safety, exception handling, thread management, and security.
+- **Common language runtime (CLR) integration feature**: provides various functions and services required for program execution, including just-in-time (JIT) compilation, allocating and managing memory, enforcing type safety, exception handling, thread management, and security.

 - **Windows (not Linux) process spawned by xp_cmdshell**: Has the same security rights as the SQL Server service account, and spawns a Windows command shell and passes in a string for execution.
 Any output is returned as rows of text.